industriousparadigm/standmeup-node/README.md

 ## Server side

 Welcome to Standmeup's Node server.
-The goal here is to expose some endpoints for managing tasks and handle authorization for calls on user-specific information.
+The goal here is to expose some endpoints for managing topics and handle authorization for calls on user-specific information.